Bring a Voices’ Speaker to Your Event

 James P. Noonan – Washington, D.C., — James Noonan is a Maryknoll priest who spent 19 years in Cambodia and has recently returned to the U.S. James participated in the Spring 2011 delegation to Afghanistan to join the Afghan Youth Peace Volunteers in their campaign Live Without Wars.

 Bob Palmer — Chicago, IL — Bob is currently the Policy Director for Housing Action Illinois, a member-based organization that advocates for affordable housing at the state and federal levels.
 He has worked there since August 2002.
-In 2011, he participated in a Voices delegation to Afghanistan, and, in 2014, he took part in Voices’ “On the Road to Ground the Drones” walk from Chicago, IL, to Battle Creek, MI.
+In 2011, he participated in a Voices delegation to Afghanistan.
+In summer 2014 and summer 2015, he took part in Voices’ “On the Road to Ground the Drones” walk from Chicago, IL, to the Battle Creek, MI Air National Guard base and the “Let It Shine” walk from Madison, WI to Volk Field Air Base in Camp Douglas, WI.
 He has also participated in Christian Peacemaker Teams delegations to Israel/Palestine, Colombia, and Iraqi Kurdistan.
 He is currently a member of the Illinois Coalition Against Torture and the Chicago Coalition to Shut Down Guantanamo.

-Dan Pearson —St. Louis, Missouri—Dan co-coordinates Voices for Creative Nonviolence.
+Dan Pearson —St. Louis, Missouri—Dan was a co-coordinator of Voices for Creative Nonviolence from 2005-2010.
 In May/June of 2009, he traveled to Pakistan as part of a small delegation aiming to learn more about consequences of drone attacks and military offensives in Northwest Pakistan.
 Dan has also studied in Syria, where he became a fluent speaker and writer of Arabic.
 He has worked with the Israeli Coalition Against House Demolitions, building homes in the West Bank.
 He has also toured with the Wheels of Justice bus tour, a Voices education project, acting as the tour manager and also as a speaker.
 In the summer of 2008, he was a primary organizer of Witness Against War, a 500 mile walk from Chicago to St. Paul, MN.